alex-bellon/wikipedia/README.md

 - [Fork bomb](https://en.wikipedia.org/wiki/Fork_bomb) - a denial-of-service attack wherein a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.
 - [Google hacking](https://en.wikipedia.org/wiki/Google_hacking) - a computer hacking technique that uses Google Search and other Google applications to find security holes in the configuration and computer code that websites use.
 - [Pass the hash](https://en.wikipedia.org/wiki/Pass_the_hash) - a hacking technique that allows an attacker to authenticate to a remote server or service by using the underlying NTLM or LanMan hash of a user's password, instead of requiring the associated plaintext password as is normally the case.
+- [ReDoS](https://en.wikipedia.org/wiki/ReDoS) - an algorithmic complexity attack that produces a denial-of-service by providing a regular expression that takes a very long time to evaluate.
+The attack exploits the fact that most regular expression implementations have exponential time worst case complexity: the time taken can grow exponentially in relation to input size.
 - [R-U-Dead-Yet Attack](https://en.wikipedia.org/wiki/R-U-Dead-Yet) - Low and slow DoS attack
 - [Side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack) - any attack based on information gained from the implementation of a computer system, rather than weaknesses in the implemented algorithm itself (e.g. cryptanalysis and software bugs).
 - [Slowloris](https://en.wikipedia.org/wiki/Slowloris_%28computer_security%29) - Another slow DoS attack